-The skylight wiper switch (20, Figure 3-3) is located in the overhead console.
-This is a Hi/Low toggle type switch with 6 intermittent positions, intermittent timing is 2-15 seconds.
+The skylight wiper switch (20, Figure 3-5) is located in the overhead console.
+This is a Hi/Low toggle type switch with 6 intermittent positions, intermittent timing is 2-15 seconds, wiper washer timing is 3 seconds.

 Windshield Wiper/Washer Switch